Cancer Statistics for the UK

 - Every two minutes someone in the UK is diagnosed with cancer.

-- Breast, prostate, lung and bowel cancers together accounted for over half (53%) of all new cancers in the UK in 2014.
+- Breast, prostate, lung and bowel cancers together accounted for over half (53%) of all new cancer cases in the UK in 2015.

 - Every four minutes someone in the UK dies from cancer.

-- More than a fifth of all cancer deaths are from lung cancer.
+- Around a fifth of all cancer deaths are from lung cancer.

 - More than half (53%) of cancer deaths in the UK are in people aged 75 years and over (2012-2014).